al-101010/PsyTech3/README.md

 Attention: By default, an experiment runs the respective algorithm for 20000 iterations 30 times!
 This can take up to 17 hours or more with a slow machine.
 It is possible to test different values by specifying this in the functions in main.py.
 Below is an example of how to do that:

-To run a hillclimber experiment 10 times with 10 iterations specify in main:
+To run a hillclimber experiment 10 times with 30 iterations specify in main:
-- *hillclimber_experiment.hillclimb_all_averages(test_schedule, 10, 10)*
+- *hillclimber_experiment.get_averages(test_schedule, 10, 30)*
-- *hillclimber_experiment.ratios_plot(10, 10)*
+- *hillclimber_experiment.plot_averages(10, 30)*
-- *hillclimber_experiment.plot_maluspoints_distribution(10, 10)*
+- *hillclimber_experiment.plot_maluspoints_distribution(10, 30)*

-Running this, you should find a new folder in results with your experiment data and plots.
+Running this, you should find a new folder in results with your experiment data (identified by number of runs and iterations in the name).
+Plots are added in the general folder of the respective algorithm.

 Note that for these types of experiments you can comment out the *ratios_plot_zoom()* function as this is mainly a way to zoom in to a specific area of a plot for a better insight into the different maluspoints.

+If you want to use the generated data of each algorithm (30 runs with 20K iterations) and just reproduce the plots, you merely have to comment out

+- *hillclimber_experiment.get_averages(test_schedule)*

+from your experiment of choice.

 ## Visualizations
 ### Visualize.py